Eastern Walkway

 Who are you working with?

 So far, we have worked with affected parties, landowners (including DoC) and mana whenua in forming the track design and permissions, as well as both Rotorua Lakes Council and Bay of Plenty Regional.
-Specialist ecologists, track builders and cultural impacts assessors have been engaged.
+Specialist ecologists, geotechnical experts, track builders and cultural impacts assessors have been engaged.